makimo/rules-for-young-programmers/README.md

 ## XXVIII

-Accustom yourself to seeing the system as a whole.
-Even if you are a part of many in this living organism, only cancer walls off from the greater purpose of achieving the whole work.
+Most times, the program or module you are writing is a part of many in the living environment of a larger system.
+Even if you might spend lots of time on this one part only, be wary of getting too protective about the fruit of your work.
+Mind that in a living organism, only cancer cells wall off from the greater purpose of achieving the whole work.

 ## XXIX